bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js137">137.
 Basic Maze Generator</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Creating a basic maze generator involves using an algorithm to generate a random maze layout.
-One common algorithm for maze generation is the recursive backtracking algorithm.
+<p>Creating a basic maze generator involves using an algorithm to generate a random maze
+layout.
+One common algorithm for maze generation is the recursive backtracking algorithm.</p>
 <pre>
 class MazeGenerator {
 constructor(rows, cols) {